LzrRacer/geo_strategist/README.md

 ## Data

-`.data/manual/` ships with this submission (hospital cash-flow workbook and population data) — it is the only required source input.
+`.data/manual/` (hospital cash-flow workbook and population data) — is the only required source input.
 Everything else the pipeline needs is derived from it via `make pipeline`, or fetched live via the optional API keys above.